a-flyleaf/ygbtdm/about.md

 For now, a majority of the site consists of [story-related art]({%include url.html%}/gallery).
 Major updates are noted on the [changelog]({%include url.html%}/changelog).

 ## on spoilers
 If you want to read "blind," jumping right into the 2022 colorscript is the way to go---except it's not done yet.

-Until then, assume **spoilers are everywhere**.
+Note that not every character is introduced within the first part, let alone by name; the cast and gallery pages, however, assume everyone is known.
+Proceed with however much caution seems appropriate.

 That said, if I think something is especially significant, it'll be hidden; text is grayed out <span class="spoiler">like this</span>, and images are obscured like this: